Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

-Around the year 440 (Shippey 2022), a betrayal took place on the southern shores of the North Sea.
-It was a tragedy that the peoples in north-western Europe haven't forgotten ever since, not even as far as in Bavaria.
-And it never will.
-We are talking about the bloody battle at the citadel of King Finn, or Fin Folcwalding Fresna cynne, as he was named in the Anglo-Saxon poem Widsið.
-The poem, dating from the early tenth century, tells the story of Finn, son of Folcwald and the young king of the Frisian tribe.
-It was a battle that shook the North Sea world.
-But why was and is it a battle to be remembered?
-And who is this Finn anyway?
+Around the year 440 (Shippey 2022), a betrayal unfolded on the southern shores of the North Sea—a tragedy not forgotten in north-western Europe, echoing even in distant Bavaria.
+And it never will be.
+We are talking about the bloody battle at the citadel of King Finn—or Fin Folcwalding Fresna cynne, as he is called in the Anglo-Saxon poem Widsið.
+This poem, dating from the early tenth century, recounts the fate of Finn, son of Folcwald and young king of the Frisian tribe.
+It was a battle that shook the North Sea world to its core.
+But why was—and is—this battle remembered?
+And who exactly was this Finn?

-This blog post takes the reader back to the dawning of Frisia.
-To the mystic time of the Wandering of Peoples, also called the Migration Age.
-When a new tribal identity was forged at the wet waterfront of the southern North Sea.
-Using building blocks from the Franks, the Old Frisians, the Old Saxons and southern Scandinavians.
-Part of a wider regional history as painted by Nennius around the year 800 in his Historia brittonum.
-When three ceols 'keels' (i.e. ships) under the command of the legendary Horsa and Hengest (also written as Hengist), migrated from the south-eastern shores of the North Sea, from where they were exiled, to the Isle of Thanet.
-Where the first Anglo-Saxon kingdom would be founded, the Kingdom of Kent.
+This blog post takes the reader back to the dawning of Frisia—to the mystic time of the Wandering of Peoples, also known as the Migration Age.
+A time when a new tribal identity was forged along the wet waterfront of the southern North Sea.
+An identity built from elements of the Franks, the Old Frisians, the Old Saxons, and southern Scandinavians.
+Of sea raiders and traders.
+It forms part of a wider regional history, as sketched by Nennius around the year 800 in his Historia Brittonum.
+In it, three ceols—‘keels’ or ships—under the legendary command of Horsa and Hengest (the latter also written as Hengist), sail from the south-eastern shores of the North Sea, from which they had been exiled, to the Isle of Thanet.
+There, they would found the first Anglo-Saxon kingdom: the Kingdom of Kent.

-Finn son of Foleuuwald 'Folcwald' is also documented as Finn son of Fodepald and, in the eighth- and ninth-century Anglian collection and the Anglo-Saxon Chronicle, as Finn son of God(w)ulf.
-It is unclear whether Finn son of Folcwald, and its variants Foleuuwald and Fodepald on the one hand, and Finn son of Godulf on the other hand, are one and the same.
-One theory says that Godulf is the real name of Finn's father and Folcwald(a) was his title.
-A title meaning something like 'rule over people'.
-Therefore, Finn Folcwald son of Godulf Folcwald (Bliss 1982).
+Finn, son of Foleuuwald—or 'Folcwald'—is also recorded as Finn, son of Fodepald.
+In the Anglian Collection and the Anglo-Saxon Chronicle of the eighth and ninth centuries, he appears as Finn, son of God(w)ulf.
+It remains unclear whether Finn son of Folcwald (including its variants Foleuuwald and Fodepald) and Finn son of Godulf refer to the same individual.
+One theory holds that Godulf was Finn’s actual father, while Folcwald(a) was a title—a designation meaning something like 'ruler of the people.'
+Hence the interpretation: Finn Folcwald, son of Godulf Folcwald (Bliss 1982).

 The Finnsburg Encounter by Dickerson, 1991

-After the heroic story of the battle had been sung by minstrels and bards, and orally passed on for centuries, the story was finally put into writing.
-Two early-medieval texts report about the famous battle in which the edge of a sword sealed Finn's doom, namely the monumental Old English epic poem Beowulf and the so-called The Finnsburh Fragment.
-The Fragment was found in the year 1705, and it also happens to be the oldest surviving pagan poem in the Old English language.
-It is being suggested that the Fragment was, in fact, part of a manuscript telling The Saga of Hengest.
-The Fragment is probably also older than the Beowulf, because it lacks Christian references which the Beowulf has (Webster 2012).
+After the heroic tale of the battle had been sung by minstrels and bards and passed down orally for generations, it was eventually committed to writing.
+Two early medieval texts recount the legendary clash in which the sword’s edge sealed King Finn’s doom: the monumental Old English epic poem Beowulf and the so-called Finnsburh Fragment.
+The Fragment, discovered in 1705, is notably the oldest surviving pagan poem in the Old English language.
+Scholars suggest that it may once have been part of a now-lost manuscript narrating the Saga of Hengest.
+It is also likely older than Beowulf, as it contains no Christian references, unlike the epic poem (Webster 2012).

 ða wæs heal roden feonda feorum | swilce Fin slægen | cyning on corþre | ond seo cwen numen